Glacitecture-Studios/syncra-engine/README.md

 # Syncra Engine

 **Syncra Engine** is a cross-platform, open-source rhythm game charting and scripting engine built in **Godot Engine 4.x**.
-It is designed to help developers create complex rhythm game experiences with ease and export them to a variety of game engines including Unity, Unreal, Godot, Bevy, and more.
+It is designed to help developers create complex rhythm game experiences with ease and export them to a variety of game engines including Unity, Godot, GameMaker and more (soon).

 ## Planned Features
 Features marked with an :x: are not implemented yet.